OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 ## Write the callback function for an "Async" method

-The callback function you pass as the *callback* argument to an "Async" method must declare a single parameter that the add-in Configure your Office Add-in to use a shared runtime will use to provide access to an [AsyncResult](/javascript/api/office/office.asyncresult) object when the callback function executes.
+The callback function you pass as the *callback* argument to an "Async" method must declare a single parameter that the add-in runtime will use to provide access to an [AsyncResult](/javascript/api/office/office.asyncresult) object when the callback function executes.
 You can write:

 - An anonymous function that must be written and passed directly in line with the call to the "Async" method as the *callback* parameter of the "Async" method.